 3.3 Use of Continuous Concrete Coating

 This is the most common method used to mitigate pipeline floatation.
-Concrete coating required for onshore pipeline river crossings, swampy terrain may be performed on site or offsite, however for large diameter pipelines, concrete coating is mostly performed on site along the trench because the weight of concrete coated pipe becomes significantly high.
-It becomes increasingly difficult to transport heavy pipes to site, this also increases the cost of transportation.
-See figure below for design and installation of concrete coated pipe.
+Concrete coating required for onshore pipeline river crossings, swampy terrain may be performed on-site or off-site, however, for large diameter pipelines, the concrete coating is mostly performed on-site along the trench because the weight of concrete coated pipe becomes significantly high.
+It becomes increasingly difficult to transport heavy pipes to the site, this also increases the cost of transportation.
+See figure below for the design and installation of concrete coated pipe.